AbrahamCain/Chemistry/README.md

 For anyone new to python programming and github, all you have to do to use the program is:

-1. Click on the Green button titled "Clone or Download".
+1. Click on the Green button titled "Code".

 2. Then Click on "Download ZIP".